Research in the Faculty of Science, Medicine and Health

 Earth, Atmospheric and Life Sciences: Environmental change; geology, geochemistry and geochronology; GIS and remote sensing; atmospheric chemistry; terrestrial, coastal and marine ecology; animal and plant physiology; archaeology.

 Medical, Indigenous and Health Sciences: Medical science; exercise science; indigenous health; nutrition and dietetics; medical education; community and primary care; clinical practice.

 Nursing: Clinical excellence; mental health nursing; primary health care; aged and dementia care; learning and teaching in nursing.

 Research quality in the Faculty is rated “well above world standard” - the highest rating possible - in many individual disciplines, as well as in the overall field of Chemical Sciences (Excellence in Research for Australia Initiative latest round).

 During the last three years alone, Faculty of SMAH researchers have secured research and innovation income worth more than $130M for projects as diverse as exploring Australia's unique human and environmental history to investigating fundamental processes of life, one molecule at a time.
-Our expertise in single-molecule biophysics is at the heart of UOW’s world-leading $80m Molecular Horizons research facility, due to open in late 2019.
+Our expertise in single-molecule biophysics is at the heart of UOW’s world-leading $80m Molecular Horizons research facility.